tejainece/iec61508/content/failure.md

 Following a soft error has occured, the circuit will be restored to its original state when the effected data is corrected.

+## Example

++ Flippening of a one or more bits in RAM memory of a processor

 ## References

 + IEC61508-4 3.6.12